MicrosoftDocs/python-sdk-docs-examples/README.md

 This repository contains code used in articles on the [Azure for Python Developers](https://docs.microsoft.com/en-us/azure/developer/python/) site.

-The code specifically appears in the SDK examples starting with [Provision a resource group](https://docs.microsoft.com/azure/developer/python/azure-sdk-example-resource-group).
+Much of the code appears in the SDK examples starting with [Provision a resource group](https://docs.microsoft.com/azure/developer/python/azure-sdk-example-resource-group).

 See the individual source files for the articles that use the code.

+Other folders contain Python snippets used in the documentation.
+Some of the files are snippets only, rather than full samples, and are not runnable.
+Contributions to make these snippets runnable are welcome.

+Note also that the [docs source files](https://github.com/MicrosoftDocs/azure-dev-docs) contain direct line number references to some of the files in this repo, so changes to these files may require changes to the docs.

 ## Running the samples